zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 > Please note, a certain column can be used multiple times in different rules.

-To modify the mapping rule displayed on the `Configurator` panel, use the `Edit` option from the single record actions menu and make the desired changes in the editing pop-up that appears for the given entity field.
+To modify the mapping rule displayed on the `Configurator` panel, use the `Edit` option from the single record actions menu.
 Here you can also delete the selected rule.

 ![Configurator panel](_assets/import-feeds-configurator-menu.png)